 For Karol it is essential to support living music thanks to improvisation, granting it an important role in his recitals and pushing forward its development by accompanying silent films.
 In 2017 he released a DVD with his improvisations on Dreyer’s Jeanne d’Arc for Gaumont-Pathé.

-Among the many prizes he was awarded, he won the first prize of the international Competition Feliks Nowowiejski in Poznań.
-In 2015, he was awarded the Grand Prix and the Prix du Public of the Jean-Louis Florentz international Competition in Angers by the Beaux-Arts Academy in Paris, and the Grand Prix André-Marchal in Biarritz.
-In 2016, he won the Prix international Boëllmann-Gigout in Strasbourg.
+Karol Mossakowski is the winner of many other international awards, including the first prize of the international Competition Feliks Nowowiejski in Poznań in 2010, the Grand Prix and the Prix du Public of the Jean-Louis Florentz international Competition in Angers awarded by the Beaux-Arts Academy in Paris, as well as the Grand Prix André-Marchal in Biarritz in 2015.
+In 2016, he won the ‘Prix international Boëllmann-Gigout‘ in Strasbourg.
 That same year, the Polish National Music and Dance Institute awarded him the Corypheus Prize of Polish Music.

 In 2014-15 Karol was appointed Young Artist in Residence at St. Louis King of France Cathedral in New Orleans (USA), performing many recitals and teaching interpretation and improvisation.

 Karol Mossakowski took his first piano and organ lessons at the age of 3 with his father.
 After musical studies in Poland with Elżbieta Karolak and Jarosław Tarnawski, he was admitted to the Paris Conservatory, studying organ, improvisation and composition in the classes of Olivier Latry, Michel Bouvard, Thierry Escaich, Philippe Lefebvre and László Fassang.